 No. Public release of this kind of information meets the province's objective of transparency and is in line with disclosure practices in other provinces.
 Saskatchewan has posted this type of information since 2009.

-The Food Safety Regulations, which are in place to ensure the health of the public is protected, enable Regional Health Authorities (RHAs) and the Ministry of Health to publicly release the details of inspections associated with restaurant type facilities.
+The Food Safety Regulations, which are in place to ensure the health of the public is protected, enable the Saskatchewan Health Authority and the Ministry of Health to publicly release the details of inspections associated with restaurant type facilities.

 Can the owner/operator of a restaurant type facility select what inspection information about their facility is posted on this website?

 No. Reports are posted to meet the province's commitment to transparency.
-However, personal information is not posted nor is information related t an active complaint or communicable disease investigation.
+However, personal information is not posted nor is information related to an active complaint or communicable disease investigation.

 What if the owner/operator of a restaurant type facility or slaughter plant disagrees with the information about their facility that is posted on this website?

-Owners/operators that have concerns regarding their facility information on the website may contact the local RHA Public Health Inspection Manager with the Saskatchewan Health Authority to have the information reviewed.
+Owners/operators that have concerns regarding their facility information on the website may contact a Public Health Inspection Manager with the Saskatchewan Health Authority to have the information reviewed.

 What is the scope and purpose of a food safety inspection program?

-In Saskatchewan, public health inspectors employed by RHAs inspect approximately 5,000 restaurant type facilities each year.
+In Saskatchewan, public health inspectors employed by the Saskatchewan Health Authority inspect approximately 5,000 restaurant type facilities each year.
 The goal of a food safety inspection is to prevent or minimize the risk of food-borne illness and to reduce safety hazards through education and enforcement.
 The main duties of a public health inspector during the inspection are to observe, monitor, document findings, recommend corrective action and educate.
 Depending on the findings during the inspection, enforcement procedures may be initiated.